-Let’s start at the beginning with clearing up a giant misconception about the music industry: playlisting is not a marketing strategy.
+Let’s start at the beginning, by clearing up a giant misconception about the music industry: Playlisting is not a marketing strategy.

 Playlist marketing is a subset of a thoroughly defined marketing plan.
 Building a network of third-party playlists is an important part of an artist’s playlist strategy.
 A strong third-party playlist network is an efficient way of gaining streams and new fans in addition to traditional editorial support from the DSPs.